-2.5.1.2 Revised criteria proposal
+2.5.1.3 Final criteria proposal

-Core criteria Comprehensive criteria TECHNICAL SPECIFICATIONS B7.1 Thermal comfort conditions B7.1 Thermal comfort conditions Design indoor temperature values (minimum room temperature in winter, maximum room temperature in summer) for the office building shall comply with at least category II in accordance with EN 15251 or equivalent.
+2.5.1.3 Final Criteria proposal Core criteria Comprehensive criteria TECHNICAL SPECIFICATIONS B7.1 Thermal comfort conditions B7.1 Thermal comfort conditions Design indoor temperature values (minimum room temperature in winter, maximum room temperature in summer) for the office building shall comply with at least category II in accordance with EN 15251 or equivalent.
 Annex A1 shall be referred to for mechanically cooled buildings and A2 for passively cooled buildings.
 Design indoor temperature values (minimum room temperature in winter, maximum room temperature in summer) for the office building shall comply with at least category I in accordance with EN 15251 or equivalent.
 Annex A1 shall be referred to for mechanically cooled buildings and A2 for passively cooled buildings.
-Verification: Verification: Design teams or the Design & Build contractor or the DBO Design teams or the Design & Build contractor or the DBO contractor shall provide modelling data for the room contractor shall provide modelling data for the room temperatures. temperatures.
+Verification: Design teams or the Design & Build contractor or the DBO contractor shall provide modelling data for the room temperatures.
+Compliance shall be demonstrated using dynamic thermal simulation modelling carried out according to EN ISO 13790 hourly method or equivalent.
+Verification: Design teams or the Design & Build contractor or the DBO contractor shall provide modelling data for the room temperatures.

-- Overheating is an important factor to control in low energy buildings because of the emphasis on the use of natural daylighting and passive ventilation systems. - Thermal comfort is an important concept because it can influence occupiers acceptance of a low energy building. - Standard metrics exist to predict thermal comfort but these are complex to calculate and may still not take into account all relevant factors.
+- Overheating is an important factor to control in low energy buildings because of the emphasis on the use of natural daylighting and passive ventilation systems. - Thermal comfort is an important concept because it can influence occupiers acceptance of a low energy building. - Standard metrics exist to predict thermal comfort but these are complex to calculate and may still not take into account all relevant factors. - It is proposed that a simplified approach based on maximum and minimum design temperatures is taken, requiring modelling of the thermal conditions within the office building. - The ambition levels within EN 15251 inform the core and comprehensive technical specifications.
+The Annex A1 and A2 parameters take into account the extent of the opportunity to apply the so-called 'adaptive approach' to thermal comfort, with A2 reflecting a passive cooling and ventilation strategy.